The geometry of financial institutions -- Wasserstein clustering of financial data: Supplementary Material: Further Simulation Experiments

 From Table \ref{table:GW_Euclidean_varying_NAs} we conclude that the proposed method NA $k$-means outperforms all the other considered methods independent of the parameters needed for the missing value generation, when considering the Gromov Wasserstein distance as evaluation measure.

-In Table \ref{table:RS_varying_NAs} we can see that also w.r.t.\ the Rand score, when NA $k$-means is solely viewed as clustering procedure for Euclidean points with missing values, it competes with the best performing imputation + clustering techniques.
+From Tables \ref{table:RS_varying_NAs} and \ref{table:adj_RS_varying_NAs} we can see that also w.r.t.\ the (adjusted) Rand score, when NA $k$-means is solely viewed as clustering procedure for Euclidean points with missing values, it competes with the best performing imputation + clustering techniques.
+Notably, $k$-pod is outperformed consistently.